 How to Treat Anemia Caused by Uterine Fibroids

 Our uterine fibroid specialists provide treatment for uterine fibroids with a procedure known as Uterine Fibroid Embolization or UFE.
 This is performed by injecting tiny particles called embolic agents into your arteries that feed your uterine fibroids.
-You can read more about UFE by clicking HERE.

 The interventional radiologists at our treatment centers constantly implement advanced, minimally invasive techniques to improve patient outcomes.
 Our doctors use a personalized care approach that encompasses the individual needs of each patient.